Billa05/prusaslicer-cli-docker/stats_comparison.md

 # Slicing Performance Comparison: 2 Cores vs 16 Cores

+_All slicing jobs were executed in parallel (batch mode) on each machine._

 This table compares the slicing statistics for each model when run on a 2-core VM versus a 16-core local machine.
 Key differences:
 - **User time** is consistently lower on 16 cores, indicating faster computation.
 - **System time** is higher on 16 cores, likely due to increased parallelism and I/O.